Riaz Mamdani

-Riaz Mamdani is the founder and CEO of Strategic Group, a real estate investment and development company located in Calgary, Canada.
+Riaz Mamdani (born c.
+1968) is a Ugandan-born Canadian businessman who is the founder and CEO of Strategic Group, a real estate investment and development company located in Calgary, Canada.
 In the 1990s, Mamdani gained recognition in Calgary as a financier of various startups before shifting his business efforts in the early 2000s to real estate.
 In part as a result of Mamdani's success in real estate, he is considered "one of Calgary’s wealthiest men".

 Early life and education

-Riaz Mamdani immigrated with his parents and younger brother, Alykhan Mamdani, from Uganda to Canada in the early 1970s when he was very young.
+Born in Uganda, Riaz Mamdani immigrated to Canada with his parents and younger brother Alykhan in the early 1970s, at a very young age.
 His family was involved in various businesses in Calgary and in East Africa; they owned stores and real estate.

 Mamdani graduated from the University of Manitoba with a Bachelor of Science degree in pharmacy in 1992 and from the University of Calgary law school in 1996.
 In a 2012 interview with Alberta Venture, he said that he had taken a "roundabout" way to get to his true calling, business.

+Career

 Early career

 From 1992 to 1996, Mamdani served as a pharmacist at the Foothills Hospital in Calgary, while studying law at the University of Calgary.
 After obtaining his law degree, he was a barrister and solicitor with Beaumont Church, a Calgary-based law firm, from 1996 to 1998, focusing on corporate, commercial, and securities law.

-Transition to company finance

 Beginning in the late 1990s, Mamdani's professional interest and energy moved increasingly from practicing law to involvement in the financing of companies, especially early-stage startups in and around Calgary.
 He has said that it was these businesses' need for more office space that originally introduced him to real estate.